phpactor/phpactor/doc/configuration.md

 #### cache_dir

-Directory Phpactor uses for the cache (e.g. the PhpStorm stub index).
+Directory Phpactor uses for the cache (e.g. the index for the [jetbrains stubs](https://github.com/jetbrains/phpstorm-stubs)).

 #### logging.enabled